scandiwebcom/google-tag-manager/README.md

     9.1.
 If you have amount switchers user can see on the category or search pages, and amount is pushed incorrectly, please contact aleksejt@scandiweb.com in order to report the problem.

+10. Configure color, size variables to be named, as required.

+11. Enter the brand, to be pushed with ALL of the projects (dynamic change will be added later).